ryanadler8/Automate-Email/README.md

 # Automate Email
 Script to iterate through Outlook Inbox and save attachments.
-Looks through a folder for unread emails and if the email is unread it downloads and saves the attachment.
+Looks through a folder for unread emails and if the email is unread, it downloads and saves the attachment.
 I created a rule in outlook that would send the certain email to the folder.
-Using the Task for Scheduler I have this script run everyday at 10:20 AM.
+Using the Task Scheduler I have this script run everyday at 10:20 AM.

 ## Setup - Libraries